ECTA Center hosts regular webinars with a variety of partners. Additional events are listed on the Shared TA Calendar.

 Although Part C and Part B/619 Regulations require that evaluation and assessments include hearing, current guidelines do not specify how that should be carried out.
 Despite this requirement and the availability of technology that allows for infants and toddlers to be reliably screened, it remains unclear how consistently this occurs as a part of Part C and Part B/619 services.
 Providers may unknowingly label and focus on observable speech-language delays or behavioral problems and initiate intervention without accurately assessing the underlying condition.

 For the past 20 years, with funding from the Office of Head Start and the Maternal and Child Health Bureau, the Early Childhood Hearing Outreach (ECHO) Initiative has been providing training and technical assistance to Early Head Start, Head Start and other early care and education providers to improve the quality of hearing screenings provided to young children.
-This webinar will include insights about current hearing screening and evaluation practices in Part C and Part B/619 settings, important questions that need to be explored and will introduce you to educational and program development resources that are available to support the provision of quality services at state and local levels.
+This webinar includes insights about current hearing screening and evaluation practices in Part C and Part B/619 settings, important questions that need to be explored and introduces you to educational and program development resources that are available to support the provision of quality services at state and local levels.

 This is the fourth of four webinars hosted by the Early Childhood Technical Assistance Center in partnership with the National Center on Early Development, Teaching and Learning.
 These webinars focus on questions that frequently arise when local early childhood programs collaborate to build high quality inclusion.